Preserving Artifacts: Unveiling the Power of Museum Wax

 • It is also used by conservators during restoration and conservation work to temporarily hold parts together.

-• Museum wax can be easily removed by gently twisting and the object, breaking the bond between the wax and the surface.
+• Museum wax can be easily removed by gently twisting and lifting the object, breaking the bond between the wax and the surface.

 • It is widely available for purchase in art supply stores and online, and is considered an essential tool for anyone handling delicate objects.